nkm9348/NLP_Final_Project_nkm9348/README.md

 See README_old.md for the original readme.

-NLP Fall 2022 Final Project: Group 15
-Kevin Tong kt2653
-Haozhen Bo hb2432
-Namas Mankad nkm9348
+NLP Fall 2022 Final Project: Kevin Tong kt2653 | Haozhen Bo hb2432 | Namas Mankad nkm9348

 # How to run the code